jae1e/CarND-Path-Planning/README.md

 JMTs along both S and D direction are generated and converted to XY trajectories using interpolated waypoints.

+### S velocity compensation
+While running on curved track or changing lane, s velocity should be decreased to run stably.
+S velocity compensation is applied according to the difference of car yaw and waypoint angle to.

+### D position compensation
+While running on curved track, car gets centrifugal force which is pushing car outward of track.
+D position compensation is applied according to the difference, to place car at inner D position than the lane center.

 ---

 ## Udacity README